ianhomer/dotfiles/README.md

     dotme

-This gets local up to date, including pulling latest version of this repository, sets OSX defaults, updates brew including packages.
+This gets local machine up to date, including pulling latest version of this repository, sets OSX defaults, updates brew including packages.
 This can be run anytime to just get onto latest.

+I remind myself of commands and shortcuts I use with:

+    cheat

 ## Why

-The configuration process in this repository provides me my preferred way of working to streamline distraction free coding.
+The configuration process in this repository provides me with my preferred way of working to streamline distraction free coding.
 This includes:

 **brew**
 : package manager